-- This set of Review Questions contains 100 questions worth 1 point each. - "7a Review Questions" are due in class 7a before the class start time. - All Review Questions are completed and turned in through classmarker and are available 2 weeks before the assignment is due - START THIS THIS WEEK.
-The onus is on you as the student to ask questions about the assignment before the assignment is due. - If you are absent or turn your RQ or assignment in late, forward the classmarker email you received when you completed the assignment to tilat@tlcschool.com for grading. - See your SHB for more details.
+- This set of Review Questions contains 100 questions worth 1 point each. - "7a Review Questions" are due in class 7a before the class start time. - All Review Questions are completed and turned in through LMS and are available at least 2 weeks before the assignment is due - START THIS THIS WEEK.
+The onus is on you as the student to ask questions about the assignment before the assignment is due. - If you are absent or late with your RQs, complete them on LMS.
+The system will update the grade within 2-3 business days.
+If you have issues with this or questions, email tilat @tlcschool.com. - See your SHB for more details.